racket/racket/build.md

 `RACKETBC_SUFFIX=""` to `make bc`.

-Along similar lines, you can add a `cs` suffix to the Racket CS executables and cause them to use a machine-specific subdirectopry of `"compiled"` by providing `RACKETCS_SUFFIX="cs"` to `make` or `make cs`.
+Along similar lines, you can add a `cs` suffix to the Racket CS executables and cause them to use a machine-specific subdirectory of `"compiled"` by providing `RACKETCS_SUFFIX="cs"` to `make` or `make cs`.

 Use `make both` to build both Racket BC and Racket CS, where packages